Articular Cartilage Surgery Overview

 The most commonly performed articular cartilage surgery techniques for chondral defects are chondroplasty (cartilage removal), microfracture (holes made in bones that release stem cells from the marrow), and Osteochondral autograft transfer system (OATS) surgery.
-Dr. Peter Millett will choose the appropriate chondral defects surgery based on size of the defect, as well as the location in the knee, age and weight of the patient, activity level of the patient and other assessments surrounding the medical condition of the knee.
+Dr. Peter Millett will choose the appropriate chondral defects surgery based on size of the defect, as well as the location in the knee, age and weight of the patient, activity level of the patient, and other assessments surrounding the medical condition of the knee.

 Shaving or Debridement Surgery

 During this arthroscopic surgery, Dr. Millett will smooth the shredded or frayed articular cartilage.
 This common treatment is intended for patients who have cartilage defect that has not worn down to bone.
 It leads to satisfactory results in over 75% of patients.
 For patients with arthritis and osteoarthritis, this articular cartilage surgery works well when other resurfacing techniques are not appropriate.
 Ideally, the smoothing and shaving away of the damaged cartilage helps to ultimately decrease friction and irritation, thus reducing the symptoms of swelling, noise, and pain.

 Microfracture is a well-accepted and successful technique that encourages the growth of new cartilage into the knee chondral defect.
-This procedure is performed arthroscopically and is a common knee surgery for patients with damage through the full thickness of articular cartilage, all the way down to the bone.
-During the chondral defects surgery, the base of the damaged area is scraped to create a bed of bleeding bone.
+This procedure is performed arthroscopically and is a common knee surgery for patients with damage through the full thickness of articular cartilage (down to bone)..
+During the surgery, the base of the damaged area is scraped to create a bed of bleeding bone.
 Causing the bone to bleed is useful because intrinsic properties of blood help with healing.
 Dr. Millett will then poke very tiny holes into the defect with a special instrument.
-This allows the patient’s blood vessels and bone marrow cells to come into contact with the exposed cartilage defect.
-Bone marrow then fills the defect helping to stimulate the production of new cartilage.
-Research has shown that this tissue is a hybrid cartilage.
-Although this newly grown cartilage is durable and can function for many years, it may not have the same durability or strength as the original cartilage that existed before the injury.
+This promotes blood vessel and bone marrow growth inside the defect and can lead to the production of new fibrocartilage.
+This technique is most useful in treating smaller cartilage defects.